HewlettPackard/swarm-learning/docs/User/SWOP_task_schema.md

 <blockquote>
 NOTE:

-The source code of the task schema [SWOP-task-schema.yaml](/docs/SWOP-task-schema.yaml) is present in the same directory as the User Guide.
+The source code of the task schema [SWOP-task-schema.yaml](/docs/SWOP-task-schema.yaml).

 </blockquote>